amarburg/vc-jetson-driver-release/README.md

 n.b.
-This repository is based on the [Allied Vision Alvium CSI Driver for Jetpack 6](https://github.com/alliedvision/alvium-jetson-driver-release) and owes quite a bit to their work.
+This repository is based on the [Allied Vision Alvium CSI Driver for Jetpack 6](https://github.com/alliedvision/alvium-jetson-driver-release).

-# Allied Vision Alvium CSI driver for Jetpack 6
+# Vision Components MIPI driver for Jetpack 6

-## Compatibility
-### SoMs + Carrier Boards
-- Jetson AGX Orin DevKit
-- Jetson Orin Nano DevKit
-- Jetson Orin NX + Jetson Orin Nano DevKit carrier
-### Cameras
-- All Alvium C cameras with Firmware 13 or newer

-## Installation
-1. Download the two debian packages from the releases section to our target board
-2. Install the packages by running:
-    ```shell
-    sudo apt install ./alvium-csi2-driver-<version>.deb ./avt-nvidia-l4t-kernel-oot-modules-<version>.deb
-    ```
-3. Configure the device tree
-    1. Start the jetson-io tool
-        ```shell
-        sudo /opt/nvidia/jetson-io/jetson-io.py
-        ```
-    2. Select the CSI connector configuration
-        - For AGX Orin: "Jetson AGX CSI Connector"
-        - For Orin Nano / NX: "Jetson 24pin CSI Connector"
-    3. Select "Configure for compatible hardware"
-    4. Select the "Allied Vision Alvium Dual" configuration
-    5. Select "Save pin changes"
-    6. Select "Save and reboot to reconfigure pins"
-4. After the board has reboot the camera can be access with V4L2 and Vimba X

 ## Building
 1. Clone this repository including all submodules
-2. Download the Jetson Linux driver package and cross compiler from: [Jetson Linux Downloads](https://developer.nvidia.com/embedded/jetson-linux)
+2. Download the Jetson Linux driver package (BSP) and cross compiler from: [Jetson Linux Downloads](https://developer.nvidia.com/embedded/jetson-linux)
-3. Extract the driver package:
+3. Extract the driver package **in this directory**:
     ```shell
         tar -xf jetson_linux_r36*.bz2
     ```